 A few months ago, I had the opportunity to attend a student ministry training session with one of my heroes in ministry, Greg Stier.
 While at the training, I also had the opportunity to meet Greg and thank him for the impact his ministry has had on mine.
 Greg Stier is the founder and president of Dare 2 Share Ministries, which has trained hundreds of thousands of students in evangelism throughout the United States.
 I was thankful for the opportunity to learn from such an anointed minister.

 But the truth is that I usually do not want to meet my ministry heroes.
 To be honest, I’m terrified that, upon meeting a preacher I admire, he will turn out to be a jerk and thereby ruin his credibility in my eyes.
-There are many men that I admire in ministry: great preachers like Matt Chandler, Mark Driscoll, John Piper, David Platt, and J. D. Greear; excellent theologians like J. I. Packer, R. C. Sproul, and others; and phenomenal worship leaders like Charlie Hall, Martin Smith, Joel Houston, and Shane & Shane.
-While I’d love to meet all of these men (and many I have met), I fear being disappointed.
+There are many men that I admire in ministry: great preachers like Matt Chandler, John Piper, David Platt, and J. D. Greear; excellent theologians like J. I. Packer, R. C. Sproul, and others; and phenomenal worship leaders like Charlie Hall and Shane & Shane.
+While I’d love to meet all of these men (and several I have met), I fear being disappointed.
 And I’ve learned that this is a thoroughly un-biblical attitude that needs adjusting.

 In Acts 10, Peter met up with a man named Cornelius.
 Now, by this point, Peter had gained quite the ministry reputation throughout the Roman Empire, prompting Cornelius to respond inappropriately in Peter’s presence:

 When Peter entered, Cornelius met him and fell down at his feet and worshiped him.
 But Peter lifted him up, saying, “Stand up; I too am a man.”
 (Acts 10:25-26)